Chicken Chili Verde With Beans

 Instructions

 1. Salt and pepper the chicken.
 Heat a dutch oven or 5 1/2 quart wide soup pot on medium high heat.
 Add 1 or more tablespoons of olive oil and brown the chicken on both sides but not cooked through.
-(Cook them in whole pieces, they will be chopped up and finish cooking in the chili later).
-Place the chicken on a plate and set aside to cool.
+Remove the chicken and set aside.

 Notes